angeldollface/angeldollface.github.io/README.markdown

 - Upload to GitHub.
 - Deployment on GitHub Pages.

+### Version 2.0.0

+- New design!
+- Improved performance.
+- New layouts.

+### Version 3.0.0

+- Removed many things.
+- Reduced 9 layouts to 3 layouts.
+- Radical new, clean and minimalist design.

 ## NOTE :scroll:

 - *Angel Dollface :dolls: :ribbon:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*